Default Ambiguity: Finding the Best Solution to the Clearing Problem: Model definition

-While real-world financial systems also have various other kinds of contracts between banks, debts and CDSs already allow us to model the two basic kinds of relations in a financial network.
-A debt contract from $u$ to $v$ can express a long position of $v$ on $u$: if $u$ has a larger recovery rate, then it is able to pay a larger portion of its debt to $v$.
-On the other hand, $v$ being the creditor of a CDS in reference to $w$ can express a short position of $v$ on $w$: if $w$ has a smaller recovery rate, then $v$ receives more payment from this CDS.

-Before a formal definition, consider a simple example financial system in Figure \ref{fig:example}.
-In this system, bank $u$ has a total liability of 4 due to the 2 outgoing debts, but it only has 2 external assets; hence it is in default, an its recovery rate is $r_u=\frac{1}{2}$.
+Before a formal definition, let us consider the example in Figure \ref{fig:example}.
+In this system, bank $u$ has a total liability of $4$ due to the $2$ outgoing debts, but it only has funds of $2$; hence it is in default, and its recovery rate is $r_u=\frac{2}{4}=\frac{1}{2}$.
 The model assumes that in this case, it makes payments \emph{proportionally to the respective liabilities} in the contracts; thus it transfers 1 unit of money to $w$ and 1 unit to $v$.

-Since $u$ has a recovery rate of $r_u=\frac{1}{2}$, the CDS from $w$ to $v$ translates to a liability of $2 \cdot (1-r_u) = 1$ unit of money.
-Although $w$ has no external assets, it receives 1 unit of money from $u$ as discussed before, so it can fulfill this payment obligation and narrowly avoids default, hence $r_w=1$.
+Since $u$ has a recovery rate of $r_u=\frac{1}{2}$, the CDS from $w$ to $v$ translates to a liability of $2 \cdot (1-r_u) = 1$.
+Although $w$ has no funds, it receives 1 unit of money from $u$, so it can fulfill this payment obligation and narrowly avoids default, $r_w=1$.

 Finally, $v$ has no liabilities at all, so $r_v=1$.
-Since it receives 1 unit of money from both $u$ and $w$, and has $e_v=1$, $v$ has 3 units of money after the clearing of the system.
+Since it receives 1 unit of money from both $u$ and $w$, and has $e_v=1$, it has 3 units of money after the clearing of the system.